-Banks, however, have a wide range of consumer charges so transacting doesn’t offer much protection against inflation, and in some cases, banks offer zero interest on savings deposited.
+Banks, however, have a wide range of consumer charges so transacting doesn’t offer much protection against inflation.
+In some cases, banks offer you zero interest on savings deposited!

-You can thus understand the frustration of citizens who would like to see increased corporate taxes for banks considering the fact that it’s a system that rewards executives’ excessive remuneration packages even in a failing economy.
+You can therefore understand the frustration of citizens who would like to see increased corporate taxes especially for banks.
+This especially as they reward executives with excessive remuneration packages even in a failing economy.

-The new wave of Cryptocurrency aims to shake-up these long-standing benefits banks have enjoyed – including the bailouts from taxpayers’ money which stemmed from risk-taking behaviour by banks that nearly brought the global economy to its knees.
+The new wave of Cryptocurrency aims to shake-up these long-standing benefits banks have enjoyed.
+Benefits such as the bailouts from taxpayers’ money from risk-taking behaviour that nearly brought the global economy to its knees.

 Like a petulant child knowing well that its parents will only mildly reprimand but ultimately still allow the continuation of behaviour with a slap on the wrist.